SoyAlejandroCalixto/MinecraftCS/README.md

 ## Frecuently asked questions
 ### - How do I report a bug?
-In the game, pause the game by pressing "*ESC*" and in the pause menu press the "*Feedback*" button which will open the browser with a menu where you can describe and report the bug.
+> In the game, pause the game by pressing "*ESC*" and in the pause menu press the "*Feedback*" button which will open the browser with a menu where you can describe and report the bug.
+>
+> Remember to put the "*Bug*" tag.
 Try to put a descriptive title for the bug, and not just "*Bug*".
 Also, try to attach images or videos or explain the procedure to reproduce the bug.

+### The project is Open Source, how can I modify it?

+> Go to the repository home page, at the top left, go to where it says "*Main*", then to "*Tags*" and select the version you want.
+>
+> Now on the right, go to "*Releases*" and download the game compressed in "*.rar*".
+Unzip it and open it.

 ### ⚡Warning!